Community, Business, and Personal Safety

 This is a free notification service for San Francisco residents, workers, and students that will submit text alerts to people's wireless devices regarding emergencies such as tsunamis, bomb threats, flooding, major fires, street closures, etc. It is currently English only.

-The San Francisco Red Cross offers classes for both youth and adults in CPR and First Aid, Community Preparedness, Aquatics, Babysitter Training and more.
-There are fees for each session.
+The San Francisco Red Cross offers CPR and First Aid, Community Preparedness, Aquatics, Babysitter Training classes and more for both youth and adults in .
+Fees apply for each session.

 SFBC offers free classes and other resources on biking safety in the city and can help you get bike parking for your business.